 Language support by assistant

-With the addition of more than 20 new languages in January, Google Assistant took the crown among voice assistants in terms of the number of tongues it understands.
-It’s now conversant in nearly 30 languages in 80 countries, up from 8 languages and 14 countries in 2017.
+With the addition of more than 20 new languages in January and four Indic languages in February, Google Assistant took the crown among voice assistants in terms of the number of tongues it understands.
+It’s now conversant in over 30 languages in 80 countries, up from 8 languages and 14 countries in 2017.
 Current and (potentially forthcoming) languages include:

 - Arabic (Egypt, Saudi Arabia)